My mother is Fatima, my father is 'Ali; and eke I am the Pīr of the Twelve Imams.

 I am a Husaynid and have curses for Yazīd.
 I am Khatā'ī, a servant of the Shāh's.

 However, he soon found his match in the Ottomans led by the sultan Selim the Grim.
-Being Sunni Muslims, the Turks were alarmed the Shia advance and the influence that Ismail had other the Qizibalish throughout the region.
-Selim had a virulent hatred against the Shia so much so that in a quick power play, forced his father to abdicate and later arranged his death alongside his brothers, so that he could begin a war against the Safavids.
+Being Sunni Muslims, the Turks were alarmed by the Shia advance and the influence that Ismail had over the Qizibalish throughout the region.
+Selim had such a virulent hatred against the Shia that, in a quick power play, he forced his father to abdicate and later arranged his death alongside his brothers, so that he could begin a war against the Safavids.
 He launched a brutal campaign of persecution against any Shia he could get his hands on, accusing them of being Safavid conspirators and killing over 40,000.
 Ismail and Selim declared war on each other and marched to battle in Chaldiran located in Northern Iran.
-Unfortunately for the young Shah, the Ottomans were not only numerically superior but also had fire weapons at their disposal, while his own men only had cavalry at their disposal.
-The Safavids were completely crushed and the Ottoman Turks sacked and pillaged their enemy capital Tabriz next.
-Selim captured all of the Shah's wives and concubines with his favorite wife Tajlu Khanum being married off to one of the sultan's generals and Ismail never seeing her again.
-The loss of his beloved completely shattered Ismail's resolve who retreated from all military and state affairs since his supernatural aura was destroyed.
-Ismail himself died shortly afterwards at a relatively young age of 36.
-Nevertheless, the Safavid state was kept from collapsing by his son Tahmasp who succeeded him as Shah who managed to reassert order and later on his grandson Abbas would further strengthen and finalize his dream.
+Unfortunately for the young Shah, the Ottomans were not only numerically superior but also had plenty of firearms at their disposal, while his own men only had cavalry at theirs.
+The Safavids were completely crushed, and the Ottoman Turks sacked and pillaged the Persian capital, Tabriz.
+Selim captured all of the Shah's wives and concubines, with his favorite wife Tajlu Khanum being married off to one of the sultan's generals and Ismail never seeing her again.
+The loss of his beloved completely shattered Ismail's resolve, and he retreated from all military and state affairs since his supernatural aura was destroyed.
+Ismail himself died shortly afterwards at the young age of 36.
+Nevertheless, the Safavid state was kept from collapsing by his son Tahmasp, who succeeded him as Shah and managed to reassert order, and later on by his grandson Abbas, who would further strengthen and finalize his dream.

-Neverthless, Iran didn't embrace Shiism immediately, it was a gradual process that was only completed by the 1700s and even after the Safavid dynasty ended, attempts by the succeeding Nader Shah to reverse Iran back to Sunnism failed and they continued being Shia.
-This was a turning moment in Islamic history since now Shias were in control of an large empire instead of being a minority in Sunni-dominated countries, Twelver doctrine became the most dominant form practiced in Shia Islam rather than Zaidiyyah sect (dominant in Yemen) and the establishment of the Safavid state greatly hindered Ottoman advance into Europe, as they spent too much time warring with the Persians.
-It also left several consequences such as Iraq and Azerbaijan being Shia-majority while they were part of Iran, and Afghanistan having a sizable Shia population with the Hazara people.
+Nevertheless, Iran didn't embrace Shiism immediately, it was a gradual process that was only completed by the 1700s and, even after the Safavid dynasty ended, attempts by the succeeding Nader Shah to reverse Iran back to Sunnism failed and they continued being Shia.
+This was a turning moment in Islamic history: since the fall of the Fatimid Caliphate at the hands of Saladin Ayyubi during the Crusades, Shias were once again in control of a large empire instead of being a minority in Sunni-dominated states, Twelver doctrine became the most dominant form practiced in Shia Islam, outnumbering the formerly dominant Zaidiyyah sect (dominant in Yemen), and the establishment of the Safavid state greatly hindered Ottoman advance into Europe, as they spent too much time warring with the Persians.
+It also left several consequences, such as Iraq and Azerbaijan being Shia-majority while they were part of Iran, and Afghanistan having a sizable Shia population with the Hazara people.

 Tropes as portrayed in fiction: